ONSdigital/census-rh-performance-test/README.md

     $ # In another window start the worker
     $ locust -f locust_tasks/locustfile.py --host https://performance-rh.int.census-gcp.onsdigital.uk --worker --master-host=localhost

+When both the master and worker are running you can start a test run from the browser at http://localhost:8089/

 ### Build Docker image and run locally